 - State if you weight courses and how much, such as dual enrollment and AP courses.

 - A single sentence statement about how grades were awarded often makes sense here for home-based grades, such as that home-based work was done to mastery.

 - You should include all the places your student took outside courses, including co-ops, tutorials, online providers, and dual enrollment colleges.

 - Many parents additionally provide a sentence or phrase of context for each provider, but it’s more important to be sure you’ve contextualized how you used providers in general in your opening section about your homeschool philosophy and approach.

 Step 6: Proofread and Format For Legibility

-For many parents, the School Profile is a much shorter document than the Course Descriptions and can usually be finished in a day or two as long as you are not feeling compelled to overthink it.
+The School Profile is a much shorter document than the Course Descriptions.
 It should be kept factual and not be emotional or long-winded.
-Most adcomms will not have hours to devote to these documents and will simply glance through to understand the most important features of your student’s application and to gain quick insight about your homeschool.
+Admissions will not have hours to devote to these documents and will simply glance through to understand the most important features of your student’s application and to gain quick insight about your homeschool.

 See our Course Descriptions how-to here.